Patient and family satisfaction outcomes

 We ask every patient’s family to tell us what they think

 Every year, we survey hundreds of families to find out how we did.
-Using the NRC+ Picker Patient Satisfaction Survey — a survey used by many children’s hospitals nationwide — we track satisfaction scores for every unit in the hospital or clinic.
+Using the NRC Real-time Patient Experience Survey — a survey used by many children’s hospitals nationwide — we track satisfaction scores for every unit in the hospital or clinic.
 We share the results with staff and work with our Family Advisory Council to find ways to create a more welcoming and satisfying environment for all patients and families.

 Net Promoter Score